Meet Our Amazing Team

 After moving back to the United States in 2014, Jackie became a Partner Marketing Manager for one of the world’s leading technology companies, VMware.
 In 2015, she accepted a position at Zoey, an ecommerce startup company in Manhattan, where she founded and managed their partnership program.

 Jackie is extremely excited to join the Temple Emanu-El family and community.
-She currently lives in Bridgewater, New Jersey with her husband and their two dogs, Annie and Adele.
+She currently lives in Bridgewater with her husband, daughter Mia, and their two dogs, Annie and Adele.

 Michael has been the Building Supervisor for 24 years.
 In the past, Michael worked in the catering industry and owned a Deli in Long Island.